Bungy & Canyon Swings

 Waiau Ferry Bridge (North Canterbury)

-Hanmer’s bridge floats over a pale-green river framed by beech forest and braided gravels.
-At 35 metres it’s still a proper jump, just kinder on the nerves.
-It’s the classic South Island road-trip detour: scream, smile, then slide into the Hanmer Springs Thermal Pools to tell the tale.
+Hanmer’s historic bridge hangs over a pale-green river framed by beech forest and braided gravels.
+At 35 m it’s still a real jump, just kinder on the nerves.
+It’s the classic South Island detour: shout on the way down, grin on the rebound, then wander over to Hanmer Springs Thermal Pools to relive it all in the hot water.

-Who it suits: Nervous first-timers, couples, anyone heading between Christchurch and Kaikōura/Marlborough.
+Who it suits: Nervous first-timers, couples, and anyone road-tripping between Christchurch and Kaikōura or Marlborough.

 Auckland Harbour Bridge Bungy — ~40 m,

-Why go: Only-in-Auckland vibe, easy to slot into a city itinerary, iconic backdrop.
+Why go?
+Only-in-Auckland vibe, easy to weave into a city day, and an instantly recognisable backdrop.

-Who it suits: Time-poor travellers, cruise visitors, business-trip adrenaline hunters.
+Who it suits: Time-poor travellers, cruise passengers, conference and business-trip escape artists.

 Safety, nerves & what to wear